I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/nc-d3dkmddi-dxgkddi-vidpn-acquiresourcemodeset.md

 <p>When you have finished using the source mode set object handle, you must release the handle by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-releasesourcemodeset.md">pfnReleaseSourceModeSet</a>.
 Source mode set objects are reference counted, so if you acquire a handle several times, you must release it that same number of times.</p>

-<p>The lifetime of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562073">DXGK_VIDPNSOURCEMODESET_INTERFACE</a> structure returned in <i>ppVidPnSourceModeSetInterface</i> is owned by the operating system.
-Using this ownership scheme, the operating system can switch to newer implementations at run time without breaking clients of the interface.</p>

-<p>The D3DDDI_VIDEO_PRESENT_SOURCE_ID data type is defined in <i>D3dukmdt.h</i>.</p>

-<p>The D3DKMDT_HVIDPN and D3DKMDT_HVIDPNSOURCEMODESET data types are defined in <i>D3dkmdt.h</i>. </p>

-<p>VidPN source identifiers are assigned by the operating system. <a href="display.dxgkddistartdevice">DxgkDdiStartDevice</a>, implemented by the display miniport driver, returns the number N of video present sources supported by the display adapter.
-Then the operating system assigns identifiers 0, 1, 2, ...
-N - 1.</p>

-<p>When you have finished using the source mode set object handle, you must release the handle by calling <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi-vidpn-releasesourcemodeset.md">pfnReleaseSourceModeSet</a>.
-Source mode set objects are reference counted, so if you acquire a handle several times, you must release it that same number of times.</p>

-<p>The lifetime of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff562073">DXGK_VIDPNSOURCEMODESET_INTERFACE</a> structure returned in <i>ppVidPnSourceModeSetInterface</i> is owned by the operating system.
+<p>The lifetime of the <a href="..\d3dkmddi\ns-d3dkmddi--dxgk-vidpnsourcemodeset-interface.md">DXGK_VIDPNSOURCEMODESET_INTERFACE</a> structure returned in <i>ppVidPnSourceModeSetInterface</i> is owned by the operating system.
 Using this ownership scheme, the operating system can switch to newer implementations at run time without breaking clients of the interface.</p>

 <p>The D3DDDI_VIDEO_PRESENT_SOURCE_ID data type is defined in <i>D3dukmdt.h</i>.</p>